 - The reason behind this is that the country prevents the naming of non-noble families with noble names or names from the noble families.

 - Within three months of the birth of the child, the parents have to submit the name they intend to name their child with to the Swedish Tax Agency, which decides whether the parents can use the particular name or not.

 - This agency gives you the chance to use multiple first names but in case you want to change, it’s mandatory that you keep one of the first names.

 - Also, the name can be modified only once.
 If you still want to change the name, you will need to take approval from the Swedish Patent and Registration Office.

 - The law has been made slightly lenient in 1983 where the male can take the name of his wife or partner and vice versa.

-- Besides keeping noble and non-noble names separated, the names can also be barred if they are indecent or lewd and may cause problems or embarrassment for the children in future.
+- Besides keeping noble and non-noble names separated, the names can also be considered a taboo if they are indecent or lewd and may cause problems or embarrassment for the children in future.

-- Also, you can’t use a single letter as the name.
+- Also, use of a single letter as the name is outlawed.